iristech-systems/surrealengine/README.md

 SurrealEngine is an Object-Document Mapper (ODM) for SurrealDB, providing a Pythonic interface for working with SurrealDB databases.
 It supports both synchronous and asynchronous operations.

-> **Important Note**: I have been testing SurrealDB in certain use-cases and am not a long time user or well verse in the deep down details of the system.
+> **Important Note**: Active Development - README out of sync with project view example_scripts and notebooks.
+I have been testing SurrealDB in certain use-cases and am not a long time user or well verse in the deep down details of the system.
 I focus on user ergonomics over direct compatibility with the core python SurrealDB SDK.
 This means much of the module translates queries directly into SurrealQL vs operating through SDK abstraction.
-Currently, schema registration with SurrealDB is not implemented.
-The ODM provides Python-side validation and structure only.

 ## Requirements